San Antonio Criminal Lawyer

 the situation around, the system will be moving forward toward an outcome

 that is all but certain: your conviction.

-Law enforcement officers, investigators and prosecutors all share the job
+Law enforcement officers, investigators, and prosecutors all share the

-of solving crimes and convicting criminal offenders.
-You are now in their
+job of solving crimes and convicting criminal offenders.
+You are now in

 single most effective action you can take toward safeguarding yourself against the dire consequences you face is